-Background: Von Willebrand disease (VWD) is an inherited disorder of blood clotting in humans.
+Background and aims: Von Willebrand disease (VWD) is an inherited disorder of blood clotting in humans.
 The prevalence of VWD is different among various populations.
-Rate of this disorder in women with menorrhagia is less reported in Asia and Iran.
-The present study was aimed to determine the prevalence of VWD in women of reproductive age with severe menstrual bleeding.
+The prevalence of this disorder in women with menorrhagia is less reported in Asia and Iran.
+The present study aimed to determine the prevalence of VWD in women of reproductive age with heavy menstrual bleeding (HMB).

-Methods: In this cross-sectional study, 160 women in the reproductive age group (15-45 years) with Heavy Menstrual Bleeding (HMB) referred to the Hematology Clinic of Kashan Shahid Beheshti hospital during 2019 participated in this cross-sectional study.
-Demographic characteristics, clinical testing, and physician-reported problems of each participate including age, menstrual intervals, having the uterine myoma and polyp were collected using a questionnaire, sonography and physical examination of women by a physician.
-The laboratory tests included the determination of hemoglobin (Hb), ferritin, Iron and total iron-binding capacity (TIBC).
+Materials and Methods: A total of 160 women in the reproductive age group (15-45 years) with HMB who referred to the hematology clinic of Kashan Shahid Beheshti hospital during 2019 participated in this cross-sectional study.
+Demographic characteristics, clinical testing, and physician-reported problems of each participate including age, menstrual cycle length, uterine myoma, and polyp were collected using a questionnaire, sonography, and physical examination of women by a physician.
+The laboratory tests included hemoglobin (Hb), ferritin, iron, and total iron-binding capacity (TIBC).

-Results: Fifteen patients (9.3%) with severe menstrual bleeding had VWD with the mean age of 34.60±6.85 years.
-Frequency of the uterine fibroid (Myoma) in women with VWD was significantly more than its rate in patients without VWD (p =0.03).
+Results: Fifteen patients (9.3%) with severe menstrual bleeding had VWD with a mean age of 34.60±6.85 years.
+The frequency of the uterine fibroid (myoma) in women with VWD was significantly higher than that in patients without VWD (p =0.03).
 The mean ferritin level among 15 women with VWD and 145 women without VWD was 23±4.28 ug/dL and 30.68±4.46 ug/dL, respectively (p =0.001).
-The average of serum iron in total participants was 35.3±11.48 ug/dL and VMD patients had a lower iron level compared to those without VWD (p =0.001).
+The mean serum iron in total participants was 35.3±11.48 ug/dL and VWD patients had a lower iron level compared to those without VWD (p =0.001).
 There was not a significant difference in TIBC level between women with and without VWD (p =0.6).

-Conclusion: VWD accounted for 9.3% of women of reproductive age with heavy menstrual bleeding in Kashan, Iran, which is lower than other regions of Asia.
+Conclusion: Based on the results, 9.3% of women of reproductive age with HMB in Kashan, Iran, had VWD, which is lower compared to other regions of Asia.